 It can be used to quickly check the integrity of one or more backup copies and excels at resynchronizing large data sets between remote computers and networks.
 A special feature is that it can associate 2 to 5 participants in the same synchronization session.

-Innovations with the Cloud and rsync
+Innovations with the Cloud and delta copy

 We will see below, through 4 specific advantages, some of the possibilities offered by ByteSync thanks to the combined use of these technologies: